Tuna-Onguner/Alkahest/alkahest/README.md

 *See "vsc-extension-quickstart.md" file under the same folder with this README.md for the offical documentation.*

-To summarize, you can see the files added by us at path "Alkahest/alkahest/src".
+To summarize, you can see the files added by us at path `Alkahest/alkahest/src`.
-- src/models has backend implementations.
+- `src/models has` backend implementations.
-- src/views has frontend implementations.
+- `src/views has` frontend implementations.

 And, all executable commands of our extension are listed under the file **package.json**.